California Skin Institute Advanced Dermatologic Surgery Fellowship

 Mohs Surgery and Facial Reconstruction

 Dr. Morganroth was a former American College of Mohs Surgery fellowship director from 2004-2011 prior to the conversion to ACGME oversight of Mohs fellowships.
 This fellowship is not ACGME approved.
 The Mohs practice is very active and continues to grow.
-2012 volume will exceed 1700 cases and is expected in have significant growth with the ongoing practice expansion.
 The Mohs cases have the same complexity and histologic variation as the cases referred to local academic centers including melanoma, melanoma in situ, Merkel cell carcinoma, Paget’s disease, sebaceous carcinoma, microcystic adnexal carcinoma, dermatofibromasarcoma protuberans, apocrine carcinoma, atypical fibroxanthoma, and eccrine carcinoma.

 All reconstructions are done under local anesthesia immediately following extirpation of the skin cancers.
 The full range of reconstructive techniques are utilized including two-stage pedicle flaps, cartilage grafts, and advanced flap and graft combinations.
 As a result of our good technique, many patients with large tumors are referred to us by local plastic surgeons for Mohs and to have us do the complex repairs including nasal cartilage framework restoration and forehead flaps or for larger periorbital tumors.
 As a result, it is extremely rare that a Mohs defect is sent out for reconstruction unless the Mohs case is referred by another surgical specialist who plans to do the repair or defects that involve >50% of eyelid loss.